Published Survey

 Provide institution specific details regarding evaluations::

 Three letters of recommendation are required.
-Two must be from a faculty member at a College or University that taught you in their class and can be from any subject with preference for science faculty.
-The third letter of recommendation may be from any other source excluding family, friend, TA, or politician.
+Two MUST be from faculty members at a college or university who worked with you in the classroom, laboratory, or as an advisor.
+The faculty can be from any subject with preference for science faculty.
+The third letter of recommendation may be from any other source EXCLUDING family, friend, TA, co-worker, or politician.

 I would like to mark this section as done.: Yes